 To convert Decimal to Hex, simply use Calculator tool on Windows shown below.

 Now we know we need to look for LDEV ID of 00:6D for corresponding HSPC volume shown below.

-Hitachi released first version of Hitachi Storage Plug-in for Container (HSPC) early November 2017.
+Hitachi released first version of Hitachi Storage Plug-in for Containers (HSPC) in early November 2017.
 In this article, we are just showing some of the capabilities that HSPC offers.
-Stay tuned for up coming new releases with more features and integrations with container ecosystems.
+Stay tuned for upcoming new releases with more features and integrations with container ecosystems.